sk-zk/streetlevel/doc/streetside.md

 Elevation in meters.

 **heading: *float***
-Heading of the car in radians.
-0 means the car is heading due north.
+Heading of the car in radians, where 0° is north, 270° is east.

 **next: *int***
 ID of the next image in the sequence.